-While most bike tourists I know head to Europe and South America, Cuba's flat roads, friendly people, and open/safe beaches make it ideal for long-distance bike touring.
+While most bike tourists I know head to Europe and South America, Flat roads, friendly people, and open/safe beaches make Cuba ideal for long-distance bike touring.
 Though highways and roads can be bumpy for cars going at high speeds, the generous and smooth shoulder provides a comfortable route for cyclists throughout much of the country.
 Note that bike shops in Cuba are very few and far between and are very poorly stocked so anyone planning their own bike touring trip should bring ALL gear and parts they anticipate needing during the trip, particularly spare tubes, patches, lube, chains, and tools.

 Bike enthusiasts not ready (or lacking sufficient time) to travel the island by bike can still enjoy renting bikes in major cities to explore local attractions.
-This April and June, I'll be leading bike-themed trips to Cuba.
-I also plan to lead more next fall/winter but the dates haven't been set yet.
+After leading four fun-filled bike-themed trips to Cuba in 2017, I'm excited to be planning another group tour to Cuba in 2018.
 In order to combine the convenience and time efficiency of cars and the fun of biking, we'll drive between Havana, Vinales, and the Bay of Pigs, where we will rent bikes and ride to beaches, tobacco plantations, underground rivers, and more.
-More info here on the specific activities and on non-bike trips.
+Check out my December 2018 trip to Cuba for more info!